 52:00 Questions and Answers

-Preapproved for 1 continuing education hour in Alaska, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Montana, New Hampshire, New Mexico, Ohio, Oregon, South Dakota, Vermont, Washington, and Wyoming.
+Preapproved for 1 continuing education hour in Alaska, Arizona, California, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Montana, New Hampshire, New Mexico, Ohio, Oregon, South Dakota, Vermont, Washington, and Wyoming.
 Likely accepted in states that do not preapprove CEUs, such as Alabama and South Carolina.
 Eligible for PDH credit in all states.

 About the instructor